warehouse-web/warehouse/content/about/index.md

   expanded fashion practices; those that are research-based, interdisciplinary and critically question the commercial fashion industry.
 Warehouse is a collaborative effort.
-It is currently run by Anouk Beckers, Elisa van Joolen, Élise Ory and Femke de Vries.
+It is currently run by Anouk Beckers, Elisa van Joolen, Élise Ory, Mika Perlmutter and Femke de Vries.
 Chinouk Filique de Miranda develops our podcast.
 Zuzana Kostelanská created our visual identity and supports all things related to graphic design.
-Mika Perlmutter helps out with the production.
 Chet Bugter was part of the Warehouse team from 2019 till 2022 and, as a co-founder, Hanka van der Voet was a member from 2018 till 2023.

-  \>

-  \>

-  * CONTACT WAREHOUSE MARKET

-  * thisiswarehousemarket@gmail.com

   * GENERERAL INFO